 Although my primary focus as a tutor lies in the sciences, I have broad experiences that allow me to work with students who need help in many different subjects, from social sciences to English, math, and test preparation.

-University of Texas at Austin - BSA, Biology, Cert.
+Undergraduate Degree: The University of Texas at Austin - Bachelors, Biology, Cert.
 Psy

 Anatomy & Physiology

 Study Skills and Organization

 What is your teaching philosophy?

 I typically employ the Socratic method, guiding students so that they can use their own knowledge and reasoning to find not only the correct answers, but to find a greater thematic comprehension of the course material.

 What might you do in a typical first session with a student?

 First, I would spend time getting to know the student and their needs.
 What exactly does the student want to gain from the tutoring sessions?
 How can I best help?
 Once we have established the above parameters, we would set a game plan and start some review!